nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a student while all students are being shown

     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.
-The student `John` is in the list
+The student `John` is in the list, but not the student `Jane`.

     1. Test case: `deletes n/John`<br>
        Expected: `John` is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.